davidjbradshaw/iframe-resizer/README.md

 This is a simple library to enable the resizing of cross domain iFrames to fit the contained content.
 It uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage) to pass messages between the host page and the iFrame and when available [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to detect DOM changes, with a fall back to setInterval for IE8-10.
 The code also detects resize events and provides functions to allow the iFrame to set a custom size.

 The package contains two minified JavaScript files in the <a href="js">js</a> folder.
-The first ([jquery.iframeResizer.min.js](https://raw2.github.com/davidjbradshaw/iframe-resizer/master/js/jquery.iframeResizer.min.js)) is a **jQuery** plugin for the page hosting the iframe.
+The first ([jquery.iframeResizer.min.js](https://raw2.github.com/davidjbradshaw/iframe-resizer/master/js/jquery.iframeResizer.min.js)) is a **jQuery** library for the page hosting the iframe.

 The second one ([iframeResizer.contentWindow.min.js](https://raw.github.com/davidjbradshaw/iframe-resizer/master/js/iframeResizer.contentWindow.min.js)) is a **native** JavaScript file that needs placing in the page contained within your iframe. <i>This file is designed to be a guest on someone else's system, so has no dependancies and won't do anything until it's activated by a message from the containing page</i>.

 The code supports resizing the iFrame when the browser window changes size or the content of the iFrame changes.
-For this to work you need to set one of the dimensions to a percentage and tell the plugin only to update the other dimension.
+For this to work you need to set one of the dimensions to a percentage and tell the library only to update the other dimension.
 Normally you would set the width to 100% and have the height scale to fit the content.

 To set the library up for this create a basic iframe tag with the following options.